1on3w01f/EverFlowTechExercise1/README.md

 # 6. Security Best Practices
 <ul>
 <li>Infrastructure as Code: All infrastructure is defined using Terraform, allowing for version control and traceability.</li>
-Environment Variables: Sensitive data like credentials are stored securely and accessed using Azure Key Vault.
+<li>Environment Variables: Sensitive data like credentials are stored securely and accessed using Azure Key Vault.</li>
-SonarQube: Static code analysis ensures the code adheres to security and quality standards.
+<li>SonarQube: Static code analysis ensures the code adheres to security and quality standards.</li>
-Helm: Securely deploys applications to Kubernetes, ensuring that only the correct images and configurations are used.
+<li></li>Helm: Securely deploys applications to Kubernetes, ensuring that only the correct images and configurations are used.</li>
 </ul>

 # 7. Disaster Recovery (DR) and Business Continuity Planning (BCP)